mandy2324/Movies-Tracker/README.md

 # Movies-Tracker

 ## Description
 This is an application that can track the progress for a user for different topics from a data repository.
-You can also view if some task is not completed, in-progress, or completed.
+You can also view if some task is not completed, on-hold, or completed.

 ## Application concept:
 A user who accesses your application will be able to pick from a list of those shows and put them into 3 categories: plan to watch, currently watching, and finished watching.